daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 ### Task 3: Write data to Github_Daily_Events table:
-- Github_daily_events table stores data of every github repo.
+- Github_daily_events table stores data of every GitHub repo.
 - Each line is a date, repo_id, repo_name and it's stars, forks, pushes.
-Example of rows in table: <br>
+Example of rows in the table: <br>

 ![image](https://user-images.githubusercontent.com/55779400/218974771-59eae5a6-8c20-45e5-b9de-4db194dd62d1.png)

-- The table is big, about 25 million rows for 31 days in January 2023.
-So I partitioned it by date to reduce the cost of query on table.
+- The table is big, with about 25 million rows for 31 days in January 2023.
+So I partitioned it by date to reduce the cost of querying on the table.
-- Ingestion time partitioning reduces stored size of table by putting date column to \_PARTITIONTIME(a pseudocolumn).
+- Ingestion time partitioning reduces the stored size of the table by putting the date column to \_PARTITIONTIME(a pseudocolumn).
-- But when I plug table into Google Data Studio, the \_PARTITIONTIME didn't appear so I choose Time-unit column partitioning instead.
+- But when I plug the table into Google Data Studio, the \_PARTITIONTIME didn't appear so I choose Time-unit column partitioning instead.
-- Btw [PyPI package downloads](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=pypi&page=dataset&project=apply-ds-test-371316) table is Time-unit column paritioning too, each partition contains on average 700 million rows.
+- By the way, [PyPI package downloads](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=pypi&page=dataset&project=apply-ds-test-371316) table is Time-unit column partitioning too, each partition contains on average 700 million rows.
 - More info about [BigQuery Partitioned Table](https://cloud.google.com/bigquery/docs/partitioned-tables?_ga=2.103336576.-1647680310.1670343964)
-- Query create table: <br>
+- Query create the Github_daily_events table: <br>

 <!-- ![image](https://user-images.githubusercontent.com/55779400/218955332-b0a72d8f-edf2-47f9-865f-d607b102c04e.png) -->
 ``` bigquery